brianmcgee/ghaf-infra/docs/cicd.md

 A Nix build may require building packages for multiple architectures, e.g. `x86_64-linux` and `aarch64-linux`.

-To support this, a series of NixOS-based build servers can be used, each running a [Jenkins build agent](https://www.jenkins.io/doc/book/using/using-agents/) and supporting a specific architecture.
-The build pipeline can then be broken down into separate build steps, each targeting a different architecture, and able to run in parallel on different agents.
+To support this, a series of NixOS-based build servers will be used, and be configured as [Remote Builders](https://nixos.org/manual/nix/stable/advanced-topics/distributed-builds) for the Nix Daemon running on the Jenkins Master machine.
+The build graph for a given build job will be resolved by the Jenkins Master's Nix daemon and then distributed via the remote builder protocol to the build agents based on their system architectures and capabilities.

+> As required, more remote builders can be added to scale out total build capacity and to support new architectures.

+In special cases where the remote builder protocol is not appropriate, a [Jenkins build agent](https://www.jenkins.io/doc/book/using/using-agents/) can be run which will co-ordinate with the Jenkins Master.
 The Jenkins agent process itself will be run as an _untrusted user_ as far as the Nix Daemon is concerned.
 Whilst it can trigger Nix builds, it does not have access to the signing key, and it can only make store paths appear by triggering builds (input-addressed), or importing content-addressed contents.

 For signing store paths, we will rely upon a [post-build-hook](https://nixos.org/manual/nix/stable/advanced-topics/post-build-hook), which runs in the context of the Nix Daemon.
 This allows configuring a (Nix) post-build step which can sign store paths and push them to a [Binary Cache](https://nixos.wiki/wiki/Binary_Cache), making those store paths available for substitution on other systems.

 The signing key used by the post-build-hook will _only be accessible_ to the `root` user and Nix Daemon.
 It will need to be accessible on every build machine and kept secure.